fchaillie/Web_Scraping_News_Articles/README.md

 2. **Install, sign up and open the Docker Desktop application on your computer**

-3. **In your terminal run this command with Docker Desktop application open (choose the image name and don't forget the dot at the end !):**
+3. **In your terminal run this with the Docker Desktop application open (choose the image name and don't forget the dot at the end !):**

         docker build -t okx_news_img .